Dynamic Ecological System Measures: Discussion

-The proposed methodology constructs a base for the development of new dynamic system analysis tools.
-The time-dependent nature of these dynamic measures also enables their time derivatives and integrals to be formulated as novel ecosystem measures.
+The system decomposition theory constructs a base for the development of new dynamic system analysis tools.
+The time-dependent nature of these dynamic measures enables their time derivatives and integrals to be also formulated as novel ecosystem measures.
 Multiple dynamic measures and indices of matrix, vector, and scalar types are systematically formulated for the analysis of various attributes and characteristics of ecosystems in the present manuscript.
-More specifically, the flow- and storage-based, local-in-time and average, simple and composite \texttt{diact} effects, utilities, exposures, and residence times, as well as the corresponding system efficiencies, stress, and resilience are formulated systematically at both compartmental and subcompartmental levels.
+More specifically, the flow- and storage-based, local-in-time and average, simple and composite \texttt{diact} effects, utilities, exposures, and residence times, as well as the corresponding system efficiencies, stress, resilience, and resistance are formulated systematically at both compartmental and subcompartmental levels.
 All of these mathematical system analysis tools are introduced analytically and explicitly as quantitative ecological indicators for the first time in literature.
-A mathematical technique for the classification and characterization of the main interspecific interaction types and the determination of their strength is also developed based on the \texttt{diact} effect and utility measures.
+A mathematical technique for the quantitative classification and characterization of the main interspecific interaction types and the determination of their strength is also developed based on the \texttt{diact} effect and utility measures.

 The \texttt{diact} effect measures and indices quantify the influence of system compartments directly or indirectly on other compartments, and the \texttt{diact} effect efficiencies and stress determine the efficiency of these influences.
 The \texttt{diact} utility measures and indices then quantify the relative influence of compartments on each other, and the \texttt{diact} utility efficiencies ascertain the efficiency of these relative influences.
-The \texttt{diact} exposures and residence times unravel the compartmental exposures to system flows and compartmental activity levels, respectively.
-The time derivatives and integrals of these measures can detect disturbances and, therefore, dynamically quantify restoration time and system resilience.
+The \texttt{diact} exposures and residence times unravel the compartmental exposures to \texttt{diact} flows and compartmental activity levels, respectively.
+The time derivatives and integrals of these measures can detect disturbances and, therefore, dynamically quantify the system resilience and resistance.